All I Really Want to Do (album): Critical reception

-All I Really Want to Do has received positive reviews from music critics, with Tim Sendra, of the Allmusic website, retrospectively giving the album four stars.
-Sendra also noted that the album features Sonny Bono "using his Spector-derived production skills to create rich, chiming backgrounds for Cher to sing over", and described the record as "one of the stronger folk-pop records of the era."
+In a retrospective review, Tim Sendra of the AllMusic noted that the album features Sonny Bono "using his Spector-derived production skills to create rich, chiming backgrounds for Cher to sing over", and described the record as "one of the stronger folk-pop records of the era".
 Sendra went on to note that "Cher isn't the most subtle singer, but she sounds young and full of life on these tracks, like she really believes in what she is singing (a feeling you don't always get on her more lightweight material)."